bebatut/galaxy-training-material-stats/results/transcriptomics.md

     - I would be better to have more chance to practice on what we have leant (*2019-10-09 00:00:00*)
     - Maybe less info for such a few hours (*2019-10-09 00:00:00*)

+- **RNA-RNA interactome data analysis**
+  - Pro:
+    - Friendly tutorial (*2020-06-09 00:00:00*)
+  - Con:
+    - It may be clarifying the source of some data or files like "transcriptome.fa" and "whole_transcriptome.gff.gz".
+Currently I am working on triple negative breast cancer transcriptome analysis and I would like to analyze the microRNA-mRNA interaction using ChiRA.
+Thank you in advance!
+Regards (*2020-06-09 00:00:00*)

 - **RNA-Seq reads to counts**
   - Pro:
     - I liked that it takes step by step (*2019-01-10 00:00:00*)
     - very user friendly  (*2019-09-16 00:00:00*)
     - Question and solutions part (*2019-10-22 00:00:00*)
+    - Stepwise procedure is helpful (*2019-12-24 00:00:00*)
+    - All (*2020-03-27 00:00:00*)
+    - Very clear tutorial thank you very much! :) (*2020-04-05 00:00:00*)
+    - The workflow is very clear and easy to use (*2020-04-15 00:00:00*)
   - Con:
     - If we could download it as a pdf  (*2019-10-22 00:00:00*)
+    - Additional GUI based support tool and environment , parameters like isoforms, splice variant, etc can also be explained in detail (*2019-12-24 00:00:00*)
+    - There is a mistake in upload file .
+LF and LE are lactate luminal and not virgin luminal. (*2020-03-27 00:00:00*)
+    - A little bit more information about alternative parameters, like using other annotation files than the build in genome and going a bit further into the advanced parameters of the featurecounts tool (How to map per feature vs. metafeature) (*2020-04-15 00:00:00*)

 - **RNA-seq counts to genes**
   - Pro:
     - Clear, comprehensive, great screenshots (*2019-04-18 00:00:00*)
     - Easy to follow and showed what our plots/table should look like (*2019-08-12 00:00:00*)
+    - Nicely explained (*2020-02-04 00:00:00*)
   - Con:
     - Nothing so far (*2019-04-18 00:00:00*)